 Dr. Taz recommends adding purple cabbage to the water as your eggs are boiling.
-Alternatively, she suggests adding spinach, cocoa or turmeric for some variations in color.
-Or boil beets add a few tsp of vinegar and soak your boiled eggs overnight.
+Alternatively, she suggests adding spinach, cocoa, or turmeric for some variations in color.
+Or boil beets, add a few teaspoons of vinegar, and soak your boiled eggs overnight.

 Can you eat Easter egg dye?

-Rissetto recommends being mindful of food safety with these and not eat any eggs that have been left outside in the sun or that have been left over for more than a week.
+Rissetto recommends being mindful of food safety and not eating any eggs that have been left outside in the sun or that have been left over for more than a week.
 This will help protect you and your family from food-borne illnesses.

-One thing to note about the Easter egg dye kits or DIY dyes that use artificial food dye is that even though most Easter egg dye is considered safe to eat, some children and adults may be particularly sensitive to food dyes and may want to steer clear of eating eggs with those ingredients.
+One thing to note about the Easter egg dye kits or DIY dyes that use artificial food dye is that even though most are considered safe to eat, some children and adults may be particularly sensitive to food dyes and may want to steer clear of eating eggs with those ingredients.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.